Muhammad Ridwan (footballer, born 1991)

-Muhammad Ridwan (born 26 March 1991) is an Indonesian professional footballer who plays as a goalkeeper for Liga 1 club Malut United.
+Muhammad Ridwan (born 26 March 1991) is an Indonesian professional footballer who plays as a goalkeeper for Championship club Persiku Kudus.

 Club career

 Persegres Gresik United

 In 2015 Indonesia Super League, Ridwan joined in the squad of Persegres Gresik United.
 He was contracted for one year by club management.
 Ridwan made his debut on 5 April 2015 in a match against Borneo at the Petrokimia Stadium, Gresik.

 Persib Bandung

 Ridwan joined to Persib Bandung for 2016 Indonesia Soccer Championship A. He claimed, Persib Bandung is a team that coveted since childhood.
 He said "Persib is a great team and as a child, I had a dream to play here and finally I've achieved my goal.
 Obviously, I am delighted to be joining".

 Semen Padang FC

 In 2017, Ridwan joined Padang club Semen Padang.
 He became the third recruit of Semen Padang in this season.
 Ridwan made his debut on 17 April 2017 in a match against Sriwijaya at the Haji Agus Salim Stadium, Padang.